- 9 minutes to read

 1. TCP Ports between Logging Service and Web API

-The Logging Service communicates with the Web API over TCP port 8000.
+The Logging Service communicates with the Web API using IIS ports configured in the Portal.
 Nodinite shows the state of the Logging Service for Users within the Nodinite Web Client.
 The Web Client asks the Web API which in turn queries the Logging Service.

-Diagram: The Logging Service and Web API communicate over TCP port 8000, enabling real-time status updates in the Nodinite Web Client.
+Diagram: In Nodinite v7, the Logging Service and Web API communicate using IIS ports configured in the Portal (default: 40003 and 40001), enabling real-time status updates in the Nodinite Web Client.

 2. TCP Ports between Logging Service and SQL Server